gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 So picture me, building my Go program (a web service) using Cgo.
 Locally, it builds very quickly, due to Rust and Go caching.

-Now, time to build in Docker to be able to deploy it:
+Now, time to build in Docker to be able to test my changes:

 ```sh
 $ time docker build [...]